PranavSai29/Rock-Paper-Scissor/README.md

-## Rock Paper Scissors
+## Rock Paper Scissors Game

-Check out our Rock Paper Scissors game by clicking [here](https://pranavsai29.github.io/Rock-Paper-Scissor/).
+Welcome to the classic Rock Paper Scissor game!
+Play and have fun.

+### Play the Game:
+Click [here](https://pranavsai29.github.io/Rock-Paper-Scissor/) to play the game.